 In the world of eLearning, an authoring tool is software that’s used to create lessons and courseware.
 It’s traditionally been expensive to purchase and complicated to use.
 Modern eLearning authoring software are becoming simpler thanks to the introduction of elaborate templates and shorter microlearning-based lessons.
 These make it simpler to create effective company training programs as fewer people and less-qualified skill-sets are required to create learning content.

-Authoring tools are primarily responsible for driving the success of employee training.
+Authoring tools are primarily responsible for driving the success of your employee training app.
 Designing aesthetic, engaging and effective microlessons becomes a seamless operation when utilizing an easy-to-use, good authoring tool.

 Authoring Tool Feature Set

 It’s incredibly useful for authoring tools to use templates.
 This allows incredible, interactive, potentially-gamified microlessons to be produced simply by adding existing content to them.
 It also opens the door to Peer Learning as anyone can create a lesson.